ElvaAdvaya/rhino.inside-revit/docs/pages/_en/beta/guides/rir-rhino.md

 There are two methods:

-Use the Layers control to import only the objects tat are on Visible Layers, or import all the geometry in the 3DM file.
+Use the Layers control to import only the objects that are on Visible Layers, or import all the geometry in the 3DM file.

 Select the category that the DirectShapes should be created in using the Category dropdown.